Samshin - goddess of birth

 and had come to the human world to become the goddess of birth.

-But because she never had a chance to learn how the babies are born,
+But because she never had a chance to learn how babies are born,

 she was just after letting a woman in labour die.